 This is mandatory: Why?
 Listed on Solar Victoria's Approved Battery List.
 For Power Conversion Equipment (PCE) products to be listed on Solar Victoria's approved battery list, they must meet the following additional requirements: Be certified to IEC 62116 Anti-Islanding Standard; have Volt-Var and Volt-Watt response modes available; comply with the low voltage ride through settings and test procedure set out in AEMO's short duration undervoltage response test until such time that AS/NZS 4777.2:2020 comes into effect.
 After which, the UVDRT testing procedure within AS/NZS 4777.2:2020 will apply.
-For inverter(s) with a back-up power supply or uninterruptible power supply (UPS), the requirement will only apply after AS/NZS 47772:2020 comes into effect.
+For inverter(s) with a back-up power supply or uninterruptible power supply (UPS), the requirement will only apply after AS/NZS 4777.2:2020 comes into effect.
 This requirement is mandatory from 1 September 2021.
 Listing on Solar Victoria's Approved Battery List confirms that the battery system meets Solar Victoria's criteria for safety, quality and technical capability.
-The assessment and approval of battery systems for use in the solar battery rebate stream is a collaborative initiative between the South Australian Government's Home Battery Scheme and the Victorian Government'S Solar Homes Program.
 Components of the overall energy storage solution are each listed on the Clean Energy Council's Approved Energy Storage and Power Conversion Equipment lists, confirming via certified evidence, the products meet minimum safety requirements for use in Australia.
 The CEC list has been refined for battery solutions that have been assessed to be 'VPP-capable', with technical capabilities aligned with AEMO's NEM VPP Demonstration Program Minimum Capability Specifications that enable the battery to provide network support services, participate in virtual power plants and/or future distributed energy resource (DER) marketplaces.
 The systems on Solar Victoria's Approved Battery List have been assessed for technical capabilities including performance, safety, internet accessibility, security, and remote registration, monitoring and control.
 They represent one of first steps towards greater facilitation of DER in the network, as outlined by the Australian Open Energy Networks program and the reform program of California Rule 21 (amongst others).
-Applications for new battery solutions to be included on the Solar Victoria Approved Battery List can be submitted by registered Solar Homes retailers and original equipment manufacturers via email at enquiries@team.solarvic.gov.au/approved-products#solar-batteries System installed in compliance with "AS/NZS 5139:2019 - Electrical installations - Safety of battery systems for use with power conversion equipment".
-Battery installations are required to conform to "AS/NZS 5139:2019 - Electrical installations - Safety of battery systems for use with power conversion equipment", a standard explicitly relating to the safe installation of modern battery systems.
-Energy storage device complies with the Australian Best Practice Guide: Battery Storage Equipment - Electrical Safety Requirements.
+Applications for new battery solutions to be included on the Solar Victoria Approved Battery List can be submitted by registered Solar Homes retailers and original equipment manufacturers via email at enquiries@team.solar.vic.gov.au.
+System installed in compliance with "AS/NZS 5139:2019 - Electrical installations - Safety of battery systems for use with power conversion equipment". • Battery installations are required to conform to "AS/NZS 5139:2019 - Electrical installations - Safety of battery systems for use with power conversion equipment", a standard explicitly relating to the safe installation of modern battery systems.
+Energy storage device complies with the Australian Best Practice Guide: Battery Storage Equipment - Electrical Safety Requirements .
 This guide represents industry best practice in the safe installation of home battery systems.
-The guide has been developed by industry associations involved in renewable energy battery storage equipment, with input from energy network operators, private certification bodies, and other independent stakeholder groups and individuals, as well as consumer and electrical safety regulators including the Clean Energy Council, Smart Energy Council, CSIRO, AI Group and the Consumer Electronics Suppliers Association.
+The guide has been developed by industry associations involved in renewable energy battery storage equipment, with input from energy network operators, private certification bodies, and other independent stakeholder groups and individuals, as well as consumer and electrical safety regulators including the Clean Energy Council, Smart Energy Council, CSIRO, Al Group and the Consumer Electronics Suppliers Association.